kaulad/python_guide/README.md

 `Code Spell Checker`: A basic spell checker that works well with code and documents.
 The goal of this spell checker is to help catch common spelling errors while keeping the number of false positives low.[link](https://www.vsixhub.com/vsix/1949/)

+`Todo Tree`:  Searches (using ripgrep) your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the activity bar.[link](https://www.vsixhub.com/vsix/2047/)

 > ## Extras

 `SQL Formatter`: Format SQL files using the sql-formatter-plus npm package. [link](https://www.vsixhub.com/vsix/5708/)